 Use thinking questions to apply recent vocabulary, for example Would you rather live at high altitude or low altitude?
 Would you rather travel through the Sahara desert or the Arctic tundra?
 Urbanisation – good idea / bad idea?

-Statements to get your class thinking and talking in the lead-up to the holidays
+An activity to get your class talking to each other after the holidays